aaqibzee/MagniCMS/README.md

 2) Open the project in Visual Studio
 3) Build the solution and let the NuGet restore the packages.
-4) Run npm instal command in  "MagniCollegeManagementSystem\Client"
+4) Run npm install command in  "MagniCollegeManagementSystem\Client"
 4) For .Net side development, explore the project "MagniCollegeManagementSystem" except the folder 'Client'
-5) For Angular side development, explore the folder 'Client' in "MagniCollegeManagementSystem" web project.
-This folder has all code related to Angular applciation
+5) For Angular side development, explore the folder 'Client' in the "MagniCollegeManagementSystem" web project.
+This folder has all the code related to the Angular application

 # Projects
 * <b>  BusinessLogic:</b>